naoyoshinori/docker-gemini-cli/README.md

 [This project](https://github.com/naoyoshinori/docker-gemini-cli) provides Docker images that let you use the Gemini CLI without installing Node.js on your system.
 It's designed for security and ease of use, running as a non-root user and offering seamless integration with VS Code Dev Containers.
 Three main variants are offered to suit different needs: a minimal image for direct execution and two feature-rich images for development.

-For detailed documentation on how to use, configure, and contribute to this project, please refer to the [official documentation site](./docs/index.md).
+For detailed documentation on how to use, configure, and contribute to this project, please refer to the [project documentation](./docs/index.md).

 ## Quick Start